PreMiD/PreMiD/apps/docs/troubleshooting/issues/resolving-issues.md

 ## Part 1: Resetting PreMiD to Discord Hooks

-- Close your web-browser fully.
+- Close and reopen your web-browser.
-- Open your web-browser again.
 - Navigate to PreMiD extension, make sure you're logged in with Discord (Your icon should appear in the top right of the extension)
 - Select your user-icon in the top-right corner of the extension.
 - Select "Logout" to log out of Discord from the PreMiD extension.